scripttie/django-ng/Readme.markdown

 # Django API with Django Rest Framework and AngularJS-Resource

 This sample project is the companion of a [blog post](http://kevinastone.github.io/getting-started-with-django-rest-framework-and-angularjs.html) on how to get started with Django Rest Framework and AngularJS.

+The blog was found to be outdated.
+Check regularly to confirm updated content.

 ## Dependencies